EhabEmad9599/admin-dashbord/README.md

 ## Features
 - Search Products by Title Name 🧐
-- Filter Products by Price or Category
+- Filter Products by Category
 - Sort Products by Price